feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is a single sentence, professional in tone, and highlights Algerian dates by emphasizing their premium quality and natural sweetness.
-It stays well under the 100-word limit and effectively promotes the product as energy-packed and sun-ripened, which aligns perfectly with the criteria."
+#> [1] "The response is under 100 words, maintains a professional tone, and effectively highlights Algerian dates by emphasizing their rich sweetness and natural benefits.
+It meets all the validation criteria."
 ```

 ### Use Cases